mamume/documentation/content/developer/howtos/scss_tips.rst

 To overcome the issue you may combine different approaches:

-- in qweb attributes, use classes to be toggled *on-the-fly* only
+- in Qweb attributes, only use classes to be toggled *on-the-fly*;
-- use new lines for each attribute
+- use new lines for each attribute;
-- order classes using the convention `[odoo component] [bootstrap component] [css declaration order]`
+- order classes using the convention `[odoo component] [bootstrap component] [css declaration order]`.

 .. code-block:: html